metajack/test-hyperjump/.github/actions/hyperjump-labels/README.md

 # hyperjump-labels

 This is the backend for the `labels` action.
-It is intended to receive requests from the hyperjump server with the `labels` type and add and remove the requested labels from a specified issue or PR.
+It is intended to receive requests from the hyperjump server, via the `repository_dispatch` trigger, with the `labels` type and add and remove the requested labels from a specified issue or PR.

 This should not be used directly in normal workflows.